-The history of the American Farm Heritage Museum: One man's dream became a reality when a group of men sitting in the coffee shop, most of them being farmers, talked about this dream - building a museum to preserve the farm heritage.
-Sixty some people; farmers, collectors, and civic leaders, held a meeting to share their ideas with the public in April of 2002.
-It was agreed that Bond County, being almost in the middle of the state and right along I-70, would be the perfect place.
+The American Farm Heritage Museum was one man's dream.
+The Museum became a reality when a group of men, mostly farmers, sitting in coffee shop, talked about the dream of building a museum to preserve the farm heritage.
+Sixty farmers, collectors, and civic leaders held a meeting to share their ideas with the public in April of 2002.
+It was agreed that Bond County, being near the middle of the state and right along 1-70, would be the perfect place.
 Meetings were conducted, fundraisers were held, and ideas were passed around.
-The land for the museum was acquired and a name for the museum chosen in 2002.
+In 2002 the land for the museum was acquired and a name for the museum was chosen.

-The American Farm Heritage Museum was going to sit on seventeen acres along Interstate 70 just east of the Route 127 overpass.
-It would preserve, promote and share the heritage of America's rural life; living, farming, and travel.
-One very generous family purchased the land and then leased it for ninety nine years to the American Farm Heritage Museum, NFP organization.
-After a year of planning, the first 30'x60' building went up with a gambrel roof.
+The American Farm Heritage Museum would sit on seventeen acres, along the south side of interstate 70, just east of the Route 127 overpass.
+Its goal would be to promote and share the heritage of America's rural life: living, farming and travel.
+One very generous family purchased the land and leased it for ninety-nine years to the American Farm Heritage Museum, NFP organization.
+After a year of planning, the first 32'x64' building, with a gambrel roof, was completed.
 It was finished just days before the first Heritage Days Show in July 2004.
 This building, originally was to be a tractor maintenance shop, but later became known as the Lil' Red Barn Museum.

-In the winter of 2005, one of the members found a truck terminal building in St. Louis that the owners would give the museum if we took it down.
-Several members went to work and got the 200'x80' building moved and put back up.
-Since that time, other buildings have been added to the show grounds.
+In the winter of 2005, owners of a truck terminal building in St. Louis gave the building to the Museum, if we took it down.
+Several members went to work and got the 200'x100' building moved and rebuilt.
+Since then other buildings and groups have been added to the show grounds.